ComPWA/pycompwa/doc/source/index.rst

 Welcome to the pycompwa website!
 ================================

-The ``pycompwa`` package is a collection of python modules that interface and extend the "Common Partial-Wave-Analysis Framework" (`ComPWA <https://github.com/ComPWA/ComPWA>`_).
+The :mod:`pycompwa` package is a collection of python modules that interface and extend the "Common Partial-Wave-Analysis Framework" (`ComPWA <https://github.com/ComPWA/ComPWA>`_).
 These pages provide information about the installation, how-tos to get things